 What’s your motivation for volunteering?Penny:

 First, I’m really grateful I am able to have the opportunity to do this service.
-The only way I can do this work is because Vituity is so supportive
+The only way I can do this work is because Vituity

 I’m extremely passionate about helping patients, especially those who may not have another way to receive care.
 I get a great deal of satisfaction in using my skills and training to heal people.

 I also know that I’ve been so lucky in my life and have had many opportunities.
 It’s always been instilled in me to do what I can to help others.
 I know I have an obligation to make the world better.Perspectives:

 What other volunteer projects have you taken on?
 Anything closer to home?Penny:

 There’s plenty to do at home for sure.
 For example, I regularly volunteer with Rock Medicine

 , which supports large concerts and rave events.